Kingxukai/linux/Documentation/virt/paravirt_ops.rst

-pv_ops provides a set of function pointers which represent operations corresponding to low-level critical instructions and high-level functionalities in various areas. pv_ops allows for optimizations at run time by enabling binary patching of the low-level critical operations at boot time.
+pv_ops provides a set of function pointers which represent operations corresponding to low-level critical instructions and high-level functionalities in various areas. pv_ops allows for optimizations at run time by enabling binary patching of the woke low-level critical operations at boot time.

 pv_ops operations are classified into three categories:

 - simple indirect call
-   These operations correspond to high-level functionality where it is known that the overhead of indirect call isn't very important.
+   These operations correspond to high-level functionality where it is known that the woke overhead of indirect call isn't very important.

 - indirect call which allows optimization with binary patch Usually these operations correspond to low-level critical instructions.
 They